erdnaxe/kraby/docs/install_nanopi_linux.md

 # Compile NanoPi linux kernel with MPU9250 module

 As of may 2020, only the official NanoPi kernel supports NanoPi Neo4 GPU and VPU.
-The downside is this kernel does not include `inv-mpu-iio` that supports the MPU9250, so we are going to compile the kernel with this module.
+The downside is this kernel does not include `inv-mpu6050` that supports the MPU9250, so we are going to compile the kernel with this module.

-`inv-mpu-iio` is a Linux Industrial I/O (IIO) subsystem driver that provides an unified framework for sensors.
+`inv-mpu6050` is part of Linux Industrial I/O (IIO) subsystem driver that provides an unified framework for sensors.

 Install an ARM64 toolchain and download NanoPi kernel source code,